Skip to main content

 )

 Serenity/JS lets you compose not just the page elements, but also their descriptions.
-In our example, description of Text.of(itemName().of(basketItem())) will be derived from individual descriptions of questions in the chain and reported as text of name of basket item.
-Of course, you can set your own description if you prefer, too.
+In our example, the description of Text.of(itemName().of(basketItem())) will be derived from individual descriptions of questions in the chain and reported as text of name of basket item.
+Of course, you can set your own description if you prefer using .describedAs(), too.

-You might have also noticed that childElement.of(parentElement) API works only with individual elements.
-To map multiple elements we need to use PageElements mapping API we'll talk about next.
+You might have also noticed that the childElement.of(parentElement) API works only with individual elements.
+To map multiple elements we need to use the PageElements mapping API, which we'll talk about next.

 Serenity/JS PEQL helps you avoid code duplication